What Does the ‘Check Engine Light’ Mean?

 PANIC!
 Is usually the first thing drivers think when they see the check engine light.
 This is often followed by fears of extreme wallet damage.
 But what does it mean for your car and what are you supposed to actually check?

 We investigate the perceived ‘icon of death’: the check engine light.

 What are you supposed to check?

-When the check engine light comes on, it doesn’t really mean open your bonnet and look at the engine.
-Modern cars have countless sensors which monitor things like exhaust temperature, oil pressure and temperature, air / fuel mix, oxygen, camshaft, wheel speed… in other words, a whole lot of stuff.
+When the check engine light comes on, it doesn’t really mean you need to pop the hood and look at the engine.
+Modern cars have countless sensors which monitor things like exhaust temperature, oil pressure and temperature, air/fuel mix, oxygen, camshaft, wheel speed… in other words, a whole lot of stuff.

 Depending on make, model and year of manufacturer, the check engine light means connecting your car to a diagnostic tool to see what fault codes it displays.